Straight Leg Raise Test

 The results of the SLR Test can help healthcare professionals what to do next for the patient.
 The most common course of action is to endorse the patient for further examination to confirm the possible conditions that a patient has based on the SLR Test findings.

-If the findings have been confirmed by other tests, then the information can be used to determine how it’s best to treat the patient.
+If other tests have confirmed the findings, the information can be used to determine how best to treat the patient.
 Should they simply attend physical therapy or rehabilitation sessions to improve the condition of the leg?
 Does the patient require surgery?
-You can answer these two questions by conducting this test and considering it and other test results.
+You can answer these two questions by conducting and considering this test and other test results.

 It can be used to monitor patients.